 These chandeliers are heavy, they weigh 14 kg each (30.8 lb).

 In 1946 he became a partner at Cenedese, the company of Gino Cenedese.
-He created numerous glass statues and the so-called Acquari; blocks of colorless glass that incorporated colorful elements of the previously formed marine flora and fauna.
+He created numerous glass statues and the so-called Acquari; blocks of colourless glass that incorporated colourful elements of the previously formed marine flora and fauna.
 With Cenedese he participated in the Biennale di Venezia, the Venice Biennale of 1948.

 After a reorganisation in 1983 the company’s name changed into Alfredo Barbini Srl.
 He died on February 13th 2007 at the age of 94 in Murano.
 The company was dissolved two years later.